Dimples D

 Key tracks

-The music of Dimples D, a pioneer of Bronx hip-hop, can be heard on radio stations featured on our website.
-Listeners can discover her influential tracks by tuning into the classic hip-hop stations available on onairium.com.
+The music of Dimples D, a key figure from The Bronx hip-hop scene, can be heard on radio stations featured on our website.
+Listeners can discover or enjoy the foundational electro-rap of this artist through the classic hip-hop and 80s stations available on onairium.com.